-Our publicly available Intensification database (http://intensification.gersteinlab.org) provides data files for 12 RPDs, namely ankyrins (ANK), annexins (ANX), armadillos (ARM), cadherin repeats (CA), fibronectin type 2 domains (FN2), fibronectin type 3 domains (FN3), leucine-rich repeats (LRR\TYP), spectrin repeats (SPEC), tetratricopeptide repeats (TPR), ubiquitin-interacting motifs (UIM), WD40 repeats (WD40), and WW domains (WW).
-The 12 RPDs were semi-manually curated from the domains found in the SMART database for species, Homo sapiens (downloaded Oct 25, 2013), 40 and selected for those that are known to mediate protein-protein interactions and have at least 20 unique repeat motifs in the human genome as annotated by SMART database (Supplementary Table 1).
-The results for each class of RPD is a tarball, which contains residue frequency tables (to rebuild the sequence logo), the SIFT score distributions, median SIFT scores, log(NS/S), log(R/C) and values for each position along each RPD motif to allow versatile thresholding by the users.
+Our publicly available Intensification database (http://intensification.gersteinlab.org) provides data files for 12 RPDs, namely ankyrins (ANK), annexins (ANX), armadillos (ARM), cadherin repeats (CA), fibronectin type 2 domains (FN2), fibronectin type 3 domains (FN3), leucine-rich repeats (LRR\TYP), spectrin repeats (SPEC), tetratricopeptide repeats (TPR), ubiquitininteracting motifs (UIM), WD40 repeats (WD40), and WW domains (WW).
+The 12 RPDs were semi-manually curated from the domains found in the SMART database for species, Homo sapiens (downloaded Oct 25, 2013).
+38 and selected for those that are known to mediate protein-protein interactions.
+We also filter out classes of RPDs that have less than 20 unique repeat motifs in the human genome as annotated by SMART database, to remove classes of RPDs that do not have sufficient statistics for analyses.
+The results for each class of RPD is a tarball, which contains residue frequency tables (to rebuild the sequence logo), the SIFT score distributions, mean SIFT scores, log(NS/S), log(R/C), ADAF and relative entropy values for each position along each RPD motif to allow versatile thresholding by the users.
 The resource and scripts used in the pipeline are freely downloadable at the database.